Jody Gooding: Career

 Gooding appeared on Match of the Day with members of the Manchester United team to launch a government sport initiative.

 It was announced on 22 November 2011 that Nutrition company NutritionX would be sponsoring and Supporting Jody in his push for a place at the London 2012 Olympics.

 Personal life

 Gooding lives in a 175-year-old cottage in Midsomer Norton, Somerset with his wife, fellow beach volleyball player Denise Johns.
 They were married on 4 September 2011 in a ceremony held on the beach in Folly Beach, South Carolina.
+He is a father to 3 children; Forde Francis Gooding, Taylor Gooding, and Blake Gooding.